DenisMatsenko/HTML-CSS-study-plan/README.md

 At the very beginning of the study of HTML and CSS in the first lesson, it will be a great idea to show students simple, minimalistic but _**beautiful**_ examples of sites with an explanation that HTML is content and CSS is style.

+The schedule of each lesson is <a href="https://github.com/DenisMatsenko/HTML-CSS-study-plan/blob/main/Schedule.md">here</a>.

 <br>
 <br>